kubernetes/enhancements/keps/sig-auth/5018-dra-adminaccess/README.md

 - Gather feedback
 - Additional tests are in Testgrid and linked in KEP
-- Implementations in the kubernetes-sigs/dra-example-driver: https://github.com/kubernetes-sigs/dra-example-driver/issues/97 and the NVIDIA dra driver: https://github.com/NVIDIA/k8s-dra-driver-gpu/issues/337
+- Implementations in the kubernetes-sigs/dra-example-driver: https://github.com/kubernetes-sigs/dra-example-driver/issues/97

 #### GA